getgud-io/cpp-getgud-sdk/README.md

 4. `Attack` - Whenever a player initiates any action that might cause damage, now or in the future.
 Examples: shooting, throwning a granade, planting a bomb, swinging a sword, punching, firing a photon torpedo, etc.
 5. `Damage` - Whenever a player recieves any damage, either from another player, the environemnt or the player itself.
 6. `Heal` - Whenever a player is healed, doesn't matter by whom or how.
 7. `Affect` - Whenever an in-match affect of any kind is applied to the player.
-Examples: crouch, prone, jump, fly, see through walls, extra speed/ammo/shield/health, etc.
+Examples: crouch, prone, jump, fly, use special ability, boost speed/ammo/shield/health, etc.

 ## Getting Started